xiangzhurui/cpdetector/readme-binaries.txt

 * Fixed return code of command line tool (CodepageProcessor) always being 0 even if there was an error.
 * Fixed bug #1997607: ParsingDetector.detectCodepage does not  use limit parameter.
 !
-Added end to end test cases for command line tool.
+Added end to end test cases for command line tool. o Now Java 1.5 at least is required.

 cpdetector - 1.0.9 - November, 16th, 2011